 Researchers have found out that cooking in a cast iron pot boosts the iron content of many foods.
 They claim that acidic foods, which have higher moisture content, such as spaghetti sauce and applesauce, absorb the most iron.
 A perfect example is a study published in the Journal of the American Dietetic Association.
 The researchers found out that the iron content in 100 (about 3.5oz) grams of spaghetti sauce and applesauce each, increased from 0.6mg to 5.7 mg and 0.6mg to 5.7mg respectively, after being cooked in a cast iron pot.

 If you would like to boost your iron intake, you need to start cooking with cast iron pot.
 The amount of iron that gets transferred from the cookware to the food happens to be just enough and can be a significant source of dietary iron.
 Overall, cooking acidic foods with a cast iron pot is a safe and effective way to increase iron intake, and doesn’t pose any risk of iron overload in healthy people.

-Thanks to these Phoenix Personal Injury Lawyers for sponsoring this post!
+Thanks to these amazing pain management doctors near me for sponsoring this post!